 - Adhere to all national policies if nationally affiliated.

-- Greek letter social fraternities and sororities must be advised by the Office of the Dean of Students/Greek Affairs and must adhere to the policies outlined by said office.
+- Greek letter social fraternities and sororities must be advised by the Student Affairs Office/Greek Affairs and must adhere to the policies outlined by said office.

 - All Greek letter groups at Shepherd University must be affiliated with a national or international fraternity or (No local chapters are permitted.)

 Registration of new Student Groups

 - In order to gain the privileges of a recognized Shepherd student club or organization, groups must go through the registration process as outlined below.

 - Students planning to start a club or organization must register their intent and provide written justification for the group’s establishment with the Student Center’s Director of Student Activities and Leadership by submitting an intent to organize form through the RamPulse website, a list of at least five currently enrolled Shepherd University students interested in starting the group, the contact information for a Shepherd employee who will serve as an advisor to the group, and a proposed group constitution.
 Groups that have filed appropriately through RamPulse will be granted provisional status and use of university facilities for organizational or recruitment meetings pending review by the Student Life Council.
 Groups under this status are not allowed to fundraise, hold campus wide events, or request support from Student Government Association.

 - Once a group has submitted all the required documentation, the group will be submitted to the Student Life Council for review and approval for registration.